 Seemingly the shadows of willow saplings on iron barge, I believe these to be coded messages in Russian from Mr Putin.
 I’ll be conveying my suspicions through the appropriate channels.

-Across the water from this little workhorse, squat and scruffy but oozing character, the much loved Redhill Marina Boat Lift – capable of hoisting seventy tons of vessel clean out of the water with less fuss than you’d make over a bag of shopping – is metaphorically spitting its hands and raring to do the biz on that narrowboat; she of the gold trim on royal blue.
+Across the water from this little workhorse, squat and scruffy but oozing character, the much loved Redhill Marina Boat Lift – capable of hoisting seventy tons of vessel clean out of the water with less fuss than you’d make over a bag of shopping – is metaphorically spitting its hands and raring to do the biz on that converted barge; she of the gold trim on royal blue.

 Pilgrims and Boatlift Believers come far and wide in the hope of catching sight of what we just chanced upon through sheer serendipity.
 Let’s cross the bridge – early nineteenth century or I’m a Chinaman – for a closer look.